-(c) any written consents of an independent financial adviser to the inclusion of its advice in the relevant document in the form and context in which it is included (Rule 23.3(a));

-(d) any material contract entered into by an offeror or the offeree company, or any of their respective subsidiaries, in connection with the offer that is:

-(i) described in the offer document or offeree board circular (as appropriate) in compliance with Rule 24.3(a), Rule 24.3(b) or Rule 25.7(a); or

-(ii) entered into after the publication of the offer document or offeree board circular (as appropriate);

-(e) where a profit forecast or quantified financial benefits statement has been published:

-(i) the reports of the reporting accountants and of the financial advisers (Rules 28.1(a) and (b)); and

-(ii) the written consents of the reporting accountants and of the financial advisers to the inclusion of their reports in the relevant document in the form and context in which they are included (Rule 23.3(b)) and, if appropriate, the confirmations that their reports continue to apply (Rule 27.2(d));

-(f) where an asset valuation has been published:

-(i) the valuation certificate and associated report or schedule containing details of the aggregate valuation (Rule 29.5(c)); and

-(ii) the written consent of the independent valuer to the inclusion of its opinion on value in the relevant document in the form and context in which it is included (Rule 23.3(c)) and, if appropriate, the confirmation that its report continues to apply (Rule 27.2(d));

-(g) where the Panel has given consent to aggregation of dealings, a full list of all dealings (Note 2 on Rule 24.4); and

-(h) all derivative contracts which in whole or in part have been disclosed under Rules 24.4(a) and (c) and 25.4(a) and (c) or in accordance with Rules 8.1, 8.2 or 8.4.
+- (c) written consents of the financial advisers (Rule 23.3); - (d) any material contract entered into by an offeror or the offeree company, or any of their respective subsidiaries, in connection with the offer that is: - (i) described in the offer document or offeree board circular (as appropriate) in compliance with Rule 24.3(a), Rule 24.3(b) or Rule 25.7(a); or - (ii) entered into after the publication of the offer document or offeree board circular (as appropriate); - (e) where a profit forecast has been made: - (i) the reports of the auditors or consultant accountants and of the financial advisers (Rule 28.3); and - (ii) the letters giving the consent of the auditors or consultant accountants and of the financial advisers to the publication of the relevant document with the report in the form and context in which it is included or, if appropriate, to the continued use of the report in a subsequent document (Rules 28.4 and 28.5); - (f) where an asset valuation has been made: - (i) the valuation certificate and associated report or schedule containing details of the aggregate valuation (Rule 29.5(c)); and - (ii) a letter stating that the valuer has given and not withdrawn his consent to the publication of his name in the relevant document (Rule 29.5(b)); - (g) where the Panel has given consent to aggregation of dealings, a full list of all dealings (Note 2 on Rule 24.4); and - (h) all derivative contracts which in whole or in part have been disclosed under Rules 24.4(a) and (c) and 25.4(a) and (c) or in accordance with Rules 8.1, 8.2 or 8.4.
 Documents in respect of the last mentioned must be published from the time the offer document or the offeree board circular is published or from the time of disclosure, whichever is the later.

-1. Period for which documents etc. to be made available

-Each document, announcement or information required to be published on a website under Rule 26 must continue to be made available on a website free of charge until the end of the offer (including any related competition reference period).
-Documents, announcements and information published following the end of the offer period which do not relate directly to the offer will not be required to be published on the website.
+J26

+1. Copies of documents

+A copy of each document published on a website must, on request, promptly be made available by an offeror or the offeree company to the other party and to any competing offeror or potential offeror.